-- The New York Times has a series called The Antarctica Series, but this isn’t just your ordinary newspaper series (pictured below).
+- The New York Times has a series called The Antarctica Series, but this isn’t just your ordinary newspaper series (pictured to the right or below, depending on your viewing device).
 This is an app.
 A virtual reality app.
 Don’t worry, if you don’t have a vr cardboard viewer, you can opt for the 360 view.
 It is called NYTVR and it’s available on the both the App Store and Google Play.
 It’s free.
 The app hosts more than just the Antarctica Series, so there is more to explore.
 There are four videos in the Antarctica Series and they are amazing.
 Each video is 10-16 minute long.
 I’m hard pressed to choose a favorite, but I’m leaning towards Under a Cracked Sky.
 It is captivating.

 - The Antarctic Wildlife Guide by My Digital Earth (pictured) is available at both the App Store and Google Play.
 It will cost you around $10, but it is absolutely worth it.
 You can use it in Antarctic unit studies or zoology classes.

 - No Time For Flashcards posted a fantastic Iceberg Science Experiment to PBS Parents.

 - Check out Almost Unschoolers’ post for an iceberg observation experiment.